Coconuts in Hawaii

-The coconut trees, or nui in Hawaiian, are palms that can reach up to 100 feet in height.
+The coconut trees or nui in Hawaiian are palms that can reach up to 100 feet in height.
 Their nuts have a fibrous exterior and can take nearly a year to mature.
-The palm blooms continually and its nuts s have hard inner shells with a soft, meaty interior and a core of nutrient liquid, called coconut milk.
+The palm blooms continually and its nuts have hard inner shells with a soft, meaty interior filled with coconut milk.

-The interior coconut shell is made of tough, durable material and was frequently used in tools like stirring spoons, utensils, brooms, roof shingles, shirt buttons or tools like small shovels.
-Coconut palm trunks are one of the sturdiest substances for building and were commonly used for the construction of houses and other such structures.
-The fibrous outer areas of the nut were also used in ancient canoes as well as in religious instruments.
+The interior coconut shell is made of tough, durable material.
+People used it to make stirring spoons, utensils, brooms, roof shingles, shirt buttons or tools like small shovels.
+While others used the fibrous outer areas of the nut in canoes as well as in religious instruments.
+Coconut palm trunks are one of the sturdiest substances around.
+Some used them in the construction of houses and other such structures.

-The Pu’uhonua O Honaunau site on the Big Island has a historic coconut grove where visitors can explore the line of trees.
-There is also a grove found on Molokai in Kapuaiwa.
-The Royal Hawaiian Resort in Waikiki also has a small coconut grove and the Kapalua Resort has a 12 acre coconut grove for those who would like to get a closer look at how these trees grow and produce fruit.
-But anyone viewing coconut trees should always proceed with caution, as falling coconuts are quite heavy and dangerous.
+The Pu’uhonua O Honaunau site on the Big Island has a historic coconut grove where visitors can view the trees.
+There is a large famous grove on Molokai in Kapuaiwa.
+The Royal Hawaiian Resort in Waikiki has a small coconut grove.
+While the Kapalua Resort has a 12 acre coconut grove.
+But anyone viewing coconut trees should always proceed with caution, as falling coconuts are dangerous.

 The Kapa’a Business Association in Kauai holds an annual Coconut Festival in Kapa’a Beach Park in October.
-Here, attendees can enjoy making coconut crafts and artwork, playing coconut games, learning about the way the trees grow, finding more about the history of the plant and tasting foods made with coconut.
-Many families flock to this festival where the live music, hula dancing, petting zoo, inflatable bounce houses and coconut dishes make it an exciting outing for all.
-The Big Island also sometimes hosts a Hilo Coconut Festival in October, where children can get their faces painted, learn traditional dances, listen to ukulele songs, weave ropes and bowl with coconuts.
+Here, attendees can enjoy coconut crafts and artwork, playing coconut games, learn how the trees grow and taste foods with coconut.
+Live music, hula dancing, petting zoo, inflatable bounce houses and coconut dishes make it an exciting outing for all.
+While the Big Island sometimes hosts a Hilo Coconut Festival in October.
+Here, children can also get their faces painted, learn traditional dances, listen to songs and bowl with coconuts.
 At this festival, there are also coconut recipes and drinks for everyone to sample.

-It is apparent on every island that coconuts play a significant role in Hawaiian cuisine and culture.
-On Molokai, often described as the most Hawaiian of all the islands, visitors can experience a new way in which coconuts are celebrated souvenirs.
-Through the Post-a-Nut program on Molokai, guests can ship a coconut anywhere in the world.
+On Molokai, visitors can experience a novel way to use coconuts in Hawaii as souvenirs.
+Through the Post-a-Nut program on Molokai, people can ship a coconut anywhere in the world.
 At the Ho’olehua Post Office, the post master can help you send someone special a coconut.
 Visitors can choose an authentic coconut from Molokai, write a message on the shell or paint it with decorative designs.
 So if you can’t decide what to bring your friends back from Hawaii, you could always post them a little taste of Molokai, fresh from the coconut groves.
 The price for posting usually costs between $10 and $15.